Close read a novel. Text code the reading. Annotate the book.

 We had great conversations–is this quote related to this theme or that?
 Do we see a symbol developing here?
 It will take time; don’t be afraid to model and reteach.

-Close Read a Novel Tip #4: Encourage Them and Use High-Quality Feedback
+Close Read a Novel Tip #4: Encourage Students and Use High-Quality Feedback

 If you think it’s important, then it’s not wrong.